rails/rails/guides/source/asset_pipeline.md

 `/assets` in the production environment.
 Without this change, the application would serve the precompiled assets from `/assets` in development, and you would not see any local changes until you compile assets again.

-You will also need to ensure any necessary compressors or minifiers are available on your development system.

 In practice, this will allow you to precompile locally, have those files in your working tree, and commit those files to source control when needed.
 Development